 - Calls from Canada and the US: 1.800.267.5177

 - Calls from outside Canada and the US: 1.613.952.3741

 - Fax number: 1.613.941.2505

 Check the CRA website for a self-directed online course on Learning About Taxes.
 According to the site, this online course has been developed to help explain the fundamentals of the Canadian tax system and how to file a tax return.

-Postdoctoral Fellows who are trainees are eligible for health benefits if they meet the eligibility requirements.
+Postdoctoral Fellow award recipients are eligible for health benefits if they meet the eligibility requirements.
 Please refer to the benefits section on the main Postdoctoral Fellows page for detailed information on eligibility requirements.
 Detailed information regarding benefits & leaves is found on the HR Benefit page.

-Postdoctoral Fellows who are trainees receive Worker’s Compensation coverage but not other Statutory Benefits, such as Employment Insurance and Canada Pension Plan.
+Postdoctoral Fellow award recipients receive Worker’s Compensation coverage but not other Statutory Benefits, such as Employment Insurance and Canada Pension Plan.
 However, these Postdoctoral Fellows are eligible for all statutory holidays.

-Postdoctoral Fellows as trainees are eligible for the following types of leaves:
+Postdoctoral Fellow award recipients are eligible for the following types of leaves: